sonialagunac/sonialagunac.github.io/content/news/get-started copy 4/index.md

 ---
-title: 📝 Our two workshop papers got accepted at Neurips 2024!
+title: 📝 Our two workshop papers got accepted at NeurIPS 2024!
 summary: We explore (i) interpretable capabilities of generative models, and (ii) a real-world clinical application of newborn screening.
 Checkout the preprints!
 date: 2024-12-01
 ---